abh/pgeodns/README.md

 # pgeodns - geo-aware authoriative domain nameserver

+## Golang based version

+This program was [ported to Go](https://github.com/abh/geodns).
+That version is faster, now has more features and has (also) endured billions and billions of production requests.

+## Pgeodns

 pgeodns is an authoritative DNS server that can give different replies to each client, taking into account the country of origin of the client and do weighted responses so some records are returned more